 National Consortium for Public Health Workforce Development

-The de Beaumont Foundation believes that developing the public health workforce is a necessity in achieving our mission of improving the practice of public health in the United States.
-We are bringing together a group of public health leaders from national partners, agencies and associations to serve on the National Consortium for Public Health Workforce Development.
-Drawing on the work of the de Beaumont Foundation-funded PHWINS project and the report from the workforce development convening hosted with ASTHO in 2013, the Consortium is conducting an asset analysis of public health systems thinking, change management, communicating persuasively, informatics and analytics, problem solving, and working with diverse populations, issues that have been identified as priorities by public health workers.
-We are exploring approaches to expand access to and reduce redundancy in existing curricula and training, as well as focusing on developing partnerships with healthcare and private sector organizations to find common interests in trainings for transferable skills.
-Finally, the Consortium is developing recommendations for a national public health development model that may be able to simplify learning pathways and define a best practices approach to public health workforce development.
+The de Beaumont Foundation brought together a group of public health leaders from national partners, agencies, and associations to serve on a National Consortium for Public Health Workforce Development.
+Drawing on the work of de Beaumont’s and ASTHO’s PH WINS project and previous work, the consortium conducted an asset analysis of issues that public health workers had identified as priorities — systems thinking, change management, persuasive communications, informatics and analytics, problem-solving, and working with diverse populations.
+The consortium explored approaches to expand access to, and reduce redundancy in, existing curricula and training.
+They focused on developing partnerships with healthcare and private sector organizations to find common interests in trainings for transferable skills.
+Finally, the consortium developed recommendations for a national model to simplify learning pathways and define a best practices approach to public health workforce development.
+Read the report.